FRO102/LinkManager/README.md

 - **Node Version Errors**: If `npm start` fails or environment variables aren't loading, verify you are using Node 20.6+.
 - **Docker Permission Denied**: On Linux, if you cannot run docker commands without `sudo`, run: `sudo usermod -aG docker $USER` and restart your session.

----

-## 📄 License

-This project is licensed under the **MIT License**.
-See the LICENSE file for details.